openjdk/jdk/src/java.base/share/man/java.md

     options.

 `--enable-final-field-mutation` *module*\[,*module*...\]
+:   Mutation of final fields is possible with the reflection API of the Java Platform.
+    _However, it compromises safety and performance in all programs.
-:   This option allows code in the specified modules to mutate final instance
+    This option allows code_ in the specified modules to mutate final fields by reflection.
-    fields when the field's declaring class is in a package that is open to the module mutating the field.
+    Attempts by code in any other module to mutate final fields by reflection are deemed _illegal_.

-    *module* can the name of a module on the module path, or `ALL-UNNAMED` to indicate code on the class path.
+    *module* can be the name of a module on the module path, or `ALL-UNNAMED` to indicate code on the class path.

 -`--illegal-final-field-mutation=`*parameter*
-:   This option specifies the mode for how illegal final field mutation is handled:
+:   This option specifies a mode for how _illegal_ final field mutation is handled:

     > **Note:** This option will be removed in a future release.